brucedkyle/architectures/docs/sustainability/inventory.md

 In this overview, we will discuss the business challenges, business value, and business outcomes and then provide automation and modernization actionable steps organizations can take to drive innovation and move toward a digital supply chain.
 These are based on The Action Guide in Own your transformation survey of 1500 CSCOs across 24 industries.
 Actionable steps will be developed through the lens of use cases on how the main risk factors can be transformed:

--	Demand Risk (under stock and over stock),
+- Demand Risk (under stock and over stock)
--	Loss and waste management, and
+- Loss and waste management
--	Product timeliness.
+- Product timeliness
+- Inventory management
+- Last mile delivery

 We will then give an overview of the solution, reference architecture, logical diagram, and how these capabilities are realized by technology capabilities.